 Free Haircuts by Jan Hallock!

-Jan has many years’ experience cutting hair and is volunteering her time to give free haircuts.
+Jan worked for years as a hairdresser and is volunteering her time to give free haircuts.
 Please sign up in the programs binder for your appointment and arrive with freshly washed hair.

 Eyeglass Frame Repair